Aniruddha Perumalla

 I am a Ph.D. candidate in aerospace engineering at Pennsylvania State University, University Park (PSU).
 I am a research assistant in the PSU UAS Research Laboratory (PURL), which is directed by my advisor, Prof. Eric N. Johnson.

-My interests include the intersection of computer vision, image processing, and aerospace engineering, particularly in vision techniques for unmanned aerial vehicles (UAVs).
+My interests are at the intersection of computer vision, image processing, and aerospace engineering, particularly in vision techniques for unmanned aerial vehicles (UAVs).

 Interests